How to Set Up a Recruitment Agency:

 Once you’re up and running, it’s vital that you have the right tools to help you organise contact details and candidate information whilst helping you accurately manage your compliance.

 Flo’s recruitment software system will help you to keep organised.
-Flo will let you keep all vital details in one easily accessible place with the added benefit of being held in the cloud, meaning that you can access the system on a range of devices from anywhere.
-This will allow you to make the most of your time, helping your new business to run efficiently.
+The system allows you to store -via the cloud – all vital details in one easily accessible place, allowing you to access the system on a range of devices from anywhere.
+This will allow you to make the most of your time and help your new business to run efficiently.

 To find out more about Flo Software – click the image to book a FREE online demo with us!